top of page

 Champola

-A must-try is Champola, a refreshing drink made by blending fruit sorbet with milk.
+A must-try in Mérida is Champola, a refreshing drink made by blending fruit sorbet with milk.

-Originally from the Caribbean, it has become a classic in Mérida, offering the perfect mix of creaminess and fruitiness.
-Dulcería y Sorbetería is one of the best places to try it, where it has been a staple for generations.
+Originally from the Caribbean, this creamy yet fruity classic has become a local favorite.
+At Dulcería y Sorbetería, one of the city’s best spots for traditional sweets, it has been a staple for generations.

-You can choose from a variety of flavors, ranging from tropical options like mamey, guanábana, and maracuya to more familiar ones like strawberry and coconut.
-The texture is smooth, and the milk enhances the natural sweetness of the sorbet without overpowering it.
+You can choose from a variety of flavors, including tropical options like mamey, guanábana, and maracuyá, as well as more familiar ones like strawberry and coconut.

 • Queen Sofia of Spain,